 5. Stuff this mixture inside the hollowed-out apples and place in lightly greased, ovenproof dish.

 6. Replace cap on each apple, with a cinnamon stick through the stem opening.
-Spread any extra stuffing around the apples and bake in preheated oven until tender, about 45 minutes.
+Spread any extra stuffing around the apples and bake in preheated oven for about 45 minutes, until tender.

 Makes 8 servings.

 This mildly spiced tea is wonderful chilled or hot.
 For a spicier version, increase cinnamon, cloves and cardamom proportionally.

 3 cups nonfat milk, soy milk or almond milk

 4 sticks cinnamon or 1/4 teaspoon ground cinnamon

 5 whole cloves or 1/8 teaspoon ground cloves

 1 bay leaf